-It is very important to maintain adequate intake of fluids and electrolytes (i.e sodium, potassium) to prevent dehydration.
-Since you no longer have a large bowel, (a large intestine) to absorb water, and since fluids are lost through your stoma, you need to help your body by drinking more fluids.
+It is very important to maintain adequate intake of fluids and electrolytes (i.e sodium, potassium) to prevent dehydration since fluids are lost through your stoma.
+You no longer have a large intestine (or it is temporarily bypassed) to absorb water, therefore you need to help your body by drinking more fluids.
 It is recommended to drink 8-10 glasses of fluids daily unless your healthcare provider recommends otherwise.
 It is best to drink liquids throughout the day with more between meals.
 It is also recommended to avoid fluids high in sugar, caffeine, and alcohol.
 Maintaining adequate hydration is vital to your health and well-being.
 Dehydration can occur due to the loss of sodium and potassium.
 Your healthcare provider may suggest that you include foods high in sodium and potassium into your daily diet.
 You may need to increase your fluid intake during hot weather and when participating in sports.
+Use the Intake / Output Diary included in this booklet to track your fluids.
+This diary can be used to communicate to your doctor, your WOC nurse, or home care nurse.

 NOTE: If your stool becomes more liquid than normal, you should contact your healthcare provider.
+If you notice higher output or if your stool becomes more liquid than normal, maintain hydration and contact your HCP.